-For sovereign investments, the ESG scores for countries are then built internally using the data provided externally as explained above.
+The ESG scores for countries are then built internally using the data provided externally as explained above.

 I. Limitations to methodologies and data

 If any, what are the limitations to the methodologies and data sources?
 (Including how such limitations do not affect the attainment of the environmental or social characteristics and the actions taken to address such limitations)